 Or you feel like you’ve been doing your 1 year old an injustice by not being more purposeful with your activities.

 So, what activities can you do, from educational games to places to take a 1 year old?

 Things to teach a 1 year old

-These list of things to teach a 1 year old is for the mom who wants a good balance of intentional teaching but using everyday activities.
-The mom who knows it’s less about formal teaching and more about guiding her kids and providing the environment to do so.
+This list of things to teach a 1 year old is for the mom who wants a good balance of intentional teaching but with everyday activities.
+The mom who knows it’s less about formal teaching and more about guiding her child and providing the environment to do so.

 Take a look at these easy things to teach a 1 year old, perfect to run through when you’re low on ideas or want to create a lesson plan: